Cimbali/toggle-dark-mode/README.md

 This is the simplest possible add-on with the least possible permissions.

-Clicking the add-on action in your toolbar cycles the color scheme preference _for browser content_, between the following 3 values:
+Clicking the add-on action in your toolbar cycles the color scheme preference _for browser content_, between the following 4 values:
 1. dark colors
 2. light colors
+3. inherit browser colors (dark or light)
-3. inherit system colors (dark or light) − disabled by default but can be enabled in the add-on options
+4. inherit system colors (dark or light)

+You can enable or disable values in the cycle from the add-on content.

 ## Website support

-This add-on relies on the fact that websites have their own proper stylesheets for dark and light modes.
-This is now the case for an increasing number of websites: google, duckduckgo, github, stackoverflow, and many more.
+This add-on relies on the fact that websites have their own proper stylesheets for dark and light modes, for example [DuckDuckGo](https://duckduckgo.com/).<br>
+An increasing number of websites now offer light and dark schemes, though you may need to select a specific option to inherit your browser’s colors, e.g. google, github, stackoverflow, and many more.

-If you want to add your own dark mode to websites, you can use user style sheet addons such as e.g. Stylus.
+If you want to add your own dark mode to other websites, you can use user style sheet addons such as e.g. Stylus.
 Then you can wrap the CSS in a [`prefers-color-scheme` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) so it responds to this add-on’s toggle.
 For example:

 ```css
 @media (prefers-color-scheme: dark) {